sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 # Use the starter kit

-After you've deployed the GUI, you can use the start kit.
+After you've deployed the GUI, you can use the starter kit.
 Follow these steps:

 1. In the **Pick a datasource** pane, either drag and drop files or browse to select them.
 The data source can be a series of PDF files or a
  [Chroma](https://docs.trychroma.com/getting-started) vectorstore.

 2. Click **Process** to process all loaded PDFs.
-This will create a vectorstore in memory, which you can optionally save to disk.
-Note: This step may take some time, particularly if you are processing large documents or using CPU-based embeddings.
+This will create a vectorstore in memory, which you can optionally save to disk. **Note**: This step may take some time, particularly if you are processing large documents or using CPU-based embeddings.

 3. In the main panel, you can ask questions about the PDF data.

-This workflow uses the AI starter kit as is with an ingestion, retrieval, response workflow.
+This workflow uses the AI starter kit as is with an ingestion, retrieval, and Q&A workflows.

 ## Ingestion workflow